Prithvi Narayan Shah: Divyopadesh

-Foreign policy

-Prithvi Narayan Shah considered the state of Nepal as a ' Yam between two boulders ', referring to China on the North and the 'Emperor of Seas' to the South.
-He suggested that Nepal should forever maintain a good friendship with China.
-In regards to his policy towards the East India Company's rule, however, he suggested maintaining friendliness but also to be wary of their shrewdness.
-Shah opined that "The East India Company is currently occupying Hindustan forcefully...If the Hindustanis wake-up then they will come here in search of safe forts".
-Hence, Prithvi Narayan Shah connoted his soldiers to be prepared and build barriers and forts at appropriate locations.

 Religion

 Prithvi Narayan Shah was born into a Hindu family.
 After he became the master of Kathmandu proper, he began to follow his policy of exclusion and expulsion of the Europeans with all strictness.
 The Capuchin missionaries who were residing in Nepal for a long time and who had been successfully converting people and also gaining lands from the Malla Kings were expelled from Nepal.
 He called Nepal the actual 'Hindustan.'
 He advised the citizens of Nepal to never leave the traditional dharma of the ancestors.

 Economic policy

 Prithvi Narayan Shah strongly emphasized local production.
 In his Divya Upadesh, he was of the idea that if foreign traders enter Nepal then they will suck the country dry.
 In the same context, he suggested a boycott on wearing foreign clothes and also promotes the training of the local people to weave clothes.
 He believed that by doing so, the local wealth would not be allowed to reach out of the country.
 He encouraged the selling of Nepali herbs to foreign lands and bringing the wealth so attained back to the country.
 He also wanted the money to remain inside the country.
 He famously said, " प्रजा मोटो भए दरबार पनि बलियो रहन्छ " (If the people are capable then the palace will also remain stronger).